Akhil-Chintakindi/Multivariable-Regression---Predicting-Boston-House-Prices/README.md

   2. Split the data for training and testing
   3. Ran a Multivariable Regression
   4. Evaluated the model's coefficients and residuals
-  5. Used data transformation to improve your model performance
+  5. Used data transformation to improve the model's performance
   6. Used the right model to estimate a property price